19's epicenter again: Europe faces fresh reckoning - Up News Info

 ‘DON’T TAKE EYE OFF THE BALL’

-“If there’s one thing to learn from this it’s not to take your eye off the ball,” said Lawrence Young, a virologist at the UK’s Warwick Medical School.
+“If there’s one thing to learn from this it’s not to take your eye off the ball,” said Lawrence Young, a virologist at Warwick Medical School in the UK.

 Advertisement